certtools/intelmq/docs/Bots.md

         }
      ```
  * `"type_translation"`: If the source does have a field with information for `classification.type`, but it does not correspond to intelmq's types,
 you can map them to the correct ones.
-The `type_translation` field can hold a JSON field with a dictionary which maps the feed's values to intelmq's.
+The `type_translation` field can hold a dictionary, or a string with a JSON dictionary which maps the feed's values to intelmq's.
+    Example:
+    ```json
+    {"malware_download": "malware-distribution"}
+    ```
  * `"columns_required"`: A list of true/false for each column.
 By default, it is true for every column.

 * * *